Skip to Content

 HughesNet and Viasat

-Also with these two providers, every time you move your RV, you’ll have to point your satellite dish in the best direction for reception at each new location.
+Additionally, with these two providers, every time you move your RV, you’ll need to reposition your satellite dish to ensure optimal reception at each new location.

 You can access HughesNet or Viasat satellite internet when your RV is stationary in a campground or RV park, but for every new location, you’ll need to re-aim your dish (a website like DishPointer can be helpful).
 In some cases, that will mean manually setting up a tripod and orienting the dish correctly.
 In other cases, it will simply mean pressing a button on control hardware and allowing the dish to automatically point itself.
 It depends on the provider and your hardware budget.